Kyra Ng (HPPS)

 During her time at Henry Park Primary School, she was a proud recipient of the Edusave Scholarship (2025), alongside the Edusave Certificate of Academic Achievement (2024) and the Edusave Character Award (2024) - reflecting both her academic performance and values-driven conduct.

-Prior to her transfer in Primary 4, Kyra was also recognised at Paya Lebar Methodist Primary School, where she received the Edusave Merit Award (2022 & 2023), Edusave Certificate of Achievement (2023), and Edusave Certificate of Learning Achievement (2022).
+Prior to her transfer in Primary 4, Kyra was also recognized at Paya Lebar Methodist Primary School, where she received the Edusave Merit Award (2022 & 2023), Edusave Certificate of Achievement (2023), and Edusave Certificate of Learning Achievement (2022).

 Together, these accolades underscore a sustained track record of excellence, resilience, and well-rounded development across both academics and character.